moodle/devdocs/docs/guides/javascript/modules.md

 };
 ```

-If both are used, then the _default_ export will override tall _named_ exports.
+If both are used, then the _default_ export will override all _named_ exports.

 ### Inline JavaScript